 Out of the mouths of babes

-We might think of today’s phrase as an ancient equivalent of “Kids say the darnedest things.”
+We tend to use this phrase interchangeably with something like “Kids say the darnedest things.”
 But Jesus was making a deeper point.
-He wasn’t just pointing us to children.
-He was encouraging us to child-like-ness.
-It is not only infants, but more generally the simple trusters in Jesus whose surprising wisdom will shock the world.
+He wasn’t only referring to children but was encouraging us all to child-like-ness.
+It is not just infants, but more generally it is the simple trusters in Jesus whose surprising wisdom will shock the world.

 To understand this teaching we need to know that Jesus splits the world into the “wise” and the “babes.”